-• If two memory cards are inserted, the profiles will be copied to and from the card in the slot selected for [Primary slot selection] in the photo shooting menu.
+• If two memory cards are inserted, the profiles will be copied to and from the card in Slot 1.

 Option Description [Copy profile from card] Copy profiles from the root directory of the memory card to the camera profile list.
 [Copy profile to card] Copy profiles from the camera to the memory card.
-Highlight a profile and press 3 to display the destination list.
-Select a destination and press 3 to copy the profile to the memory card. • Password-protected profiles cannot be copied.
+Highlight a profile and press ® to copy it to the memory card. • Password-protected profiles cannot be copied.